AndreyAD1/11_duplicates/README.md

 # Anti-Duplicator

-This sctipt gets a directory path (relative or absolute) and returns names and paths of duplicate files located in this directory.
+This script gets a directory path (relative or absolute) and returns names and paths of duplicate files located in this directory.

 # Quick start